ChaiBapchya/books/README.md

 4. Checklist Manifesto
 5. clear your clutter with feng shui
 1. paradox of choice
-1. The subtle art of not giving a fuck
+1. ~~The subtle art of not giving a fuck~~
+1. ~~Do it today by Keith Ferrazzi~~
+1. Seeking Wisdom by Peter Bevelin
+1. Mark McCormack what they don't teach you at HBS
+1. Dr. Will Miller and Glenn Sparks, in their book Refrigerator Rights: Creat- ing Connections and Restoring Relationships

 ### Business / Leadership
 1. option b